INVOLVE YOUR SCHOOL

 A. All our school programmes are bespoke and are tailored to the needs of each school.

 The cost will be based on the size of your school as well as the outcomes you wish to achieve through the programme.
-For example, a three-form entry school programme would cost more than a one-form entry school programme.
 To discuss a suitable programme for your school please email the Learning Manager, Deborah Guest to set up a call.

 Q. We want to start a choir at our secondary school, can you help us do that?